 War on Drugs

 Let's audit, then abolish the Federal Reserve.
 Why?
-Because of their failed history of intervention in markets, creation of artificial boom and bust cycles, and utter destruction of the money supply through currency inflation.
+Because their failed history of intervention in markets, creation of artificial boom and bust cycles, and destruction of the money supply through currency inflation.
 The debasement of our currency is evidenced by the 97% devaluation of the dollar since the creation of the Federal Reserve in 1913.
 This hidden inflation tax punishes savers, and most severely harms the poor and middle class.